alliedvision/alvium-manifest-kv260/README.md

 # Alvium CSI2 driver for Xilinx Kria KV260 Vision AI Starter Kit

 ## Overview
-This repository contains the manifest files for building the Allied Vision Alvium reference image for the Xilinx Kria KV260 Vision AI Starter Kit
+This repository contains the manifest files for building the Allied Vision Alvium reference image for the Xilinx Kria KV260 Vision AI Starter Kit.

 ## Compatibility
 This release is tested with: